 Andaman and Nicobar Island

-The Islands are an amalgam of indigenous tribes and settled migrants.
+These Indian Islands are an amalgam of indigenous tribes and settled migrants.
 The aboriginal population of the islands have no rules when it comes to clothing, and some still prefer not to be clothed.
 A majority of the population are Hindus with a smattering of Christians, Muslims and Sikhs.
 Away from the main city of Port Blair, the sparsely-populated smaller islands are home to many an indigenous tribe such as the Sentinelese.

-The Andaman and Nicobar Islands have steadily become a popular hub for visitors since Indian Independence in 1947 and our private India beach vacations offer you many opportunities for water sports as well.
+The many islands of Andaman and Nicobar have steadily become a popular hub for visitors since Indian Independence in 1947 and our private beach vacations offer you many opportunities for water sports as well.
 For popular Andaman packages, must-visits include the popular Cellular Jail in Port Blair, Cove Beach nearby, North Bay Island, the incredible Radhanagar Beach or Kalapathar Beach on Havelock Island, rocky Neil Island and Ross Island.